migueravila/CleanDmenu/README.md

 ### Installation

+> This script will replace your actual dmenu build.
+Make all the backups you need

 1. Clone this repo with `git clone https://github.com/MiguelRAvila/CleanDmenu.git`
 2. Run `cd CleanDmenu`
 3. Run `sudo make install`
-4. Now you can run it with `dmenu_run` (you can use `-l 15` flag for the list style with 15 elements)
+4. Now you can run it with `dmenu_run`
 5. ENJOY! 🚀

-> This script will replace your actual dmenu build.
-Make all the backups you need

 ### Customization

-> #### 🌟 You can customize the *width*, *font* and *colors* in the `config.h` file.
+> 🌟 You can customize the *width*, *font* and *colors* in the `config.h` file.

 ##### Colors:

 You can modify colors here (line 10), I wrote some comments for an easy change.
-Note: By default It has the Miramare color scheme.

 ![](https://github.com/MiguelRAvila/ZenDmenu/blob/master/rsc/code1.png)